DB379/Dark-DataTables/README.md

 Usage

-Open the project in your browser
+Open the project in your browser.

-Use the DataTables interface to search, sort, and filter data dynamically
+Use the DataTables interface to search, sort, and filter data dynamically.

 Enjoy the dark-themed UI!